pgdogdev/docs/docs/features/load-balancer/healthchecks.md

 !!! note
     A database will not be placed back into the load balancer until it passes a health check again.

-    Make sure that `idle_healthcheck_timeout` is set to a lower setting than `ban_timeout`, so health checks have time to run before you expect the database to resume serving traffic.
+    Make sure that `idle_healthcheck_interval` is set to a lower value than `ban_timeout`, so health checks have time to run before you expect the database to resume serving traffic.

 ### False positives